MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

 I notice I was very consistent with this format: muscle groups, date, my weight, exercises with sets, reps, weight.
 So, of couse I wrote my own parser for that.
-It was a very fun to work on, and a perfect opportunity to use Rust.
+It was a very fun side project to work on, and a perfect opportunity to use Rust.
 All the charts and data in this section were generated with it.

 {% include aside.html type="info" icon=false content="...and that's why Rust is my second most used language this year" %}

-I thought I was being consistent, but the numbers show otherwise.
-I only went to the gym 33 days the whole year (less than 10% of the year), with a median of 2 days per week.
+I thought I was going consistently to the gym, but the numbers show otherwise.
+I only worked out 33 days the whole year (less than 10% of the year), with a median of 2 days per week.
 It looks like I went to gym mostly on Wednesdays and Thursdays.
 I never went on Sundays, and I was more consistent with Saturdays than Mondays and Fridays.
 I had no idea!

 {% include figure.html src="2023-in-review/training-days.jpg" width="600px" %}

 I think I did a pretty good job on working out all muscle groups.
-Biceps were the least worked out, but I think that's something I wasn't focusing on.
-I also didn't do any abs exercises.
+Biceps were the least worked out, but it was something I deliberately wasn't focusing on.
+I didn't do any abs exercises.
 I'll try to improve on that in 2024.

 {% include figure.html src="2023-in-review/training-muscle-groups.jpg" width="600px" %}